nhemauer/BERT-LLM-From-Scratch/README.md

 ## What's Inside

 - **RoBERTa and Tokenizer Full**
-  Full implementation of the RoBERTa model, including the tokenizer and training loop, all built using PyTorch.
+  Full implementation of the RoBERTa model, including the tokenizer, encoding, embedding, attention, and training loop, all built using PyTorch.
 Meant for learning how transformer architectures function at a lower level.

-- **RoBERTa**
+- **RoBERTa Implementation**
-  Scripts for initializing and using RoBERTa.
+  Script for initializing and using RoBERTa.